boots-edu/textbook/source/text/4-classes/methods.md

 A class with methods can be viewed as a self-contained entity which **_encapsulates_** some concept, allowing us to use the class without knowing anything about its internal structure or implementation.

 > **_Encapsulation_** is a key concept of this course.
-The idea of creating reusable, self contained types which contain both data, and functions ot operate on that data is central to _Object-Oriented Programming_
+The idea of creating reusable, self contained types which contain both data, and functions to operate on that data is central to _Object-Oriented Programming_

 ## Adding functionality to a class